TigerdieKatze/CarddavBDPMvConnector/readme.md

 - **Data Privacy**: Ensure that sensitive information such as usernames and passwords are handled securely.
 - **Data Integrity**: Incorrect group assignments in the MV can lead to improper email distribution.
 - **Dependency Management**: Outdated dependencies can introduce security vulnerabilities.
+- **Dry Run Limitations**: While dry run mode helps prevent unintended changes, it may not catch all potential issues in a production environment.

 ## Collaboration